• Journey

 Find Your Journey

-The Power of Punchlines: Stand-Up Comedy for Change (Summer 2025)
+The Power of Punchlines: Stand-Up Comedy for Change (Spring 2026)

-In this journey, participants will explore the power of comedy as a tool for social change, with a special focus on stand-up comedy.
-From climate change and economic inequality to LGBTQ+ rights, racial justice, and mental health, you’ll learn how to write and perform material that blends humor with meaningful social critique.
-Through workshops and performance coaching, you’ll develop your own comedic voice.
+In this Journey, mentors and mentees will explore the power of comedy as a tool for social change, with a special focus on stand-up comedy.
+From climate change and economic inequality to LGBTQ+ rights, racial justice, and mental health, participants learn how to write and perform material that blends humor with meaningful social critique.
+Through workshops and performance coaching, mentors and mentees will develop their own comedic voice.
 Discover how satire and personal storytelling can raise awareness, inspire dialogue, and challenge the status quo— all while keeping your audience laughing.
 By the end of the journey, you’ll have developed a 5 -10-minute stand-up routine that not only entertains but sparks meaningful conversations about the world around us.
 Comedy is a form of intelligence, whether you’re new to comedy or a seasoned performer, this journey will help you use humor as a force for social impact.

-Teach GWN (Summer 2025)
+Teach GWN (Spring 2026)

-In this journey, members of the GWN community will develop curriculum and facilitate a community studio for one or more cycles within GWN’s Collaboratory structure.
-Each cycle involves facilitating three community studios, one per month.
+In this Journey, members of the GWN community will develop curriculum and facilitate a community studio for one or more cycles within GWN’s Collaboratory structure.
+Each Cycle involves facilitating three community studios, one per month.
 Participants will gain valuable skills in leadership, teaching, and community building.
-Mentees and mentors can facilitate a community studio either solo (if they are 18 or older) or together as a pair.
+Mentors and mentees can facilitate a community studio either solo (if they are 18 or older) or together as a pair.